joomlashack/wright/readme.md

 ### 6. Feedback and Suggestions

-Thank you for using our templates.
+Thank you for using Wright.
 We want to make sure we are providing a good product, so if you have problems, comments, or ideas, please feel free to post in the [Wright Forum](https://help.joomlashack.com/categories/20059413-wright-joomla-template-framework/ "Wright Forum")